viakos/sbaas-productivity/docs/FUNCTIONAL_SPEC.md

 ## Current Scope (MVP)
 - Display a welcoming dashboard window that confirms the application version and active theme.
 - Provide a site blocking capability that persists domains, keeps the Windows hosts file synchronized, and offers in-app controls to add/remove blocked domains.
+- Offer a focus timer tab where users set a minute-based goal, run a countdown, and automatically log successfully completed (non-aborted) sessions.
 - When administrative privileges are missing, the GUI informs the user that site blocking is temporarily disabled.
 - Load configuration values from disk and initialize the backing SQLite database automatically.